Port Talbot Railway and Docks Company: 0-8-2T locomotives

-Some faults were corrected, after which they were able to take thirty loaded wagons plus van, about 500 tons, up a 1 in 75 gradient, but this was still far short of that specified.
+Some faults were corrected, after which they were able to take thirty loaded wagons plus van totalling about 500 tons up a 1 in 75 gradient, but this was still far short of that specified.
 Notwithstanding the shortfall in performance the directors resolved to keep the engines in use and to record their performance, and negotiations over the supply contract followed.

 In March 1900, the Directors were still in need of additional locomotive power and were considering whether to exercise the option for 3 or 5 more of the US engines, this time with performance specifications properly fixed.
 While the Board were considering the matter, in May it was reported that the locomotives had materially reduced operating cost, coal consumption being much less than with double-headed trains quite apart from the crew cost.
 It was decided to retender the whole process and later Sharp, Stewart and Company were given an order for two large locomotives, soon increased to three.
 The supplier proved much more responsive to the PTR&D requirements, and this time delivery was to be in a more realistic fourteen months.
 They were delivered in November 1901, and were given numbers 17 to 19; they had a boiler pressure of 180 psi and a tractive effort of 31,200 lb.
 These locomotives were much more reliable.

-By February 1906, it had become clear that the boilers and fireboxes were constantly troublesome in the American engines.
-In 1908 they went to Swindon and were fitted with Standard No. 4 Belpaire firebox boilers with modified fireboxes and boiler pressure raised to 200 psi; these modifications improved their reliability.
+By February 1906, it had become clear that the boilers and fireboxes were defective in the American engines, and in 1908 they went to Swindon to be fitted with Standard No. 4 boilers with modified Belpaire fireboxes and a raised pressure of 200 psi.
+These modifications improved their reliability.